miracle2come/servian/README.md

 * PostgresSQL granular access
 * Postgres FW to allow connections only from AKS
 * Provision KeyVault and store all the credentials in the KV
-* Azure FW + Private endpoint for Powtgres + AKS private cluster with private endpoint https://docs.microsoft.com/en-us/azure/aks/private-clusters
+* Azure FW + Private endpoint for Postgres + AKS private cluster with private endpoint https://docs.microsoft.com/en-us/azure/aks/private-clusters
 * Azure FrontDoor as a load balancer with multiple AKS clusters
 * High availabililty for Flexible Postgresql
   - https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-high-availability